HelgeSverre/mindwave-docs/docs/guide/tools.md

 );
 ```

-This can be useful when you want to provide an [Agent](/docs/guide/agents) with a simple tool to do a simple action,
+This can be useful when you want to provide an agent with a simple tool to do a simple action,
 like searching for data, perform a request toan external data source etcl

 todo : expand this with a realworld example